What do you want to learn?

 Most of all, those are hours we’d spend on tasks that are not scaling our business when we could be using those resources for growth.
 Y

 ou should spend time doing what you do best, and fulfilment is an easy task to take off your plate.”

 Gerard Ecker, Founder & CEO of Ocean & Co.

 1. No need to fund or plan for the necessary infrastructure and headcount

-When you hand off fulfillment to a partner, there is a lot less for you to worry about when it comes to setup, workload, overhead optimization, and maintenance.
-The planning, budgeting, financing, and execution of in-house digital fulfillment involves the following:
+When you hand off fulfilment to a partner, there is a lot less for you to worry about when it comes to setup, workload, overhead optimisation, and maintenance.
+The planning, budgeting, financing, and execution of in-house digital fulfilment involves the following: